tarwn/lessthandot-hugo/blogs/content/posts/2009-12-31-using-variables-in-ssis.md

 The next section under the variable mappings is crucial to the functional loop through all the files in the folder.
 This will allow us to set the index of the file name currently focused in a variable so we can utilize it through the flow of the import.

-Drop down the Variable selection and select “<new variable>” so we can create our variable with the editor.
+Drop down the Variable selection and select "<new variable>" so we can create our variable with the editor.
 In this case, scope is important.
 Scope of a variable (the container in which is can be accessed) acts as option explicit does in the old visual basic world.
 It will dictate to the program flow what objects can access the variable and how they access them.
 For our case the file name is of the highest level of our objects and will be accessed by the entire package.
 This tells us we need to make the scope of the variable at the package container level.
 Index level is assigned to out variable by default based on how you add them.
 The file name is the first index so we simply leave our single variable in the mappings as is.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/var_2.gif" alt="" title="" width="485" height="193" />